Blog Archive

 2017-02-08

-Attempted Explanation Of Things That Annoy Me About People & My Current Situation by Rev. J.T.
+Attempted Explanation Of Things That Annoy Me About People & My Current Situation - Rev. J.T.
 Smith

 On January 23, 2013 at approximately 0655 I survived a hemorrhagic stroke that initially shut down and paralyzed the right half of my body from the neck down and limited the peripheral vision of my right eye and the hearing in my right ear.
 While much of what I'm trying to explain predates that stroke by more than a couple decades, it's been exacerbated since the stroke.